j-easy/easy-random/README.md

                         .build();
 ```

-This tells jPopulator to generate random value for the `String` field named `firstName` declared in the `Person` class using the `FirstNameRandomizer`.
+This tells jPopulator to generate random values for the `String` field named `firstName` declared in the `Person` class using the `FirstNameRandomizer`.

 jPopulator comes with several built-in randomizers for commom attribures such as first name, last name, email, city, country, etc.
 These randomizers can be found in the `net.benas.jpopulator.randomizers` package.